Conformer: Combining CNNs and Transformers for Speech Recognition

 Conformer Block Overview

+Now, let’s look at the detailed architecture of Conformer.
 The core of the Conformer architecture is the conformer block, which essentially has 5 components: Feed Forward Module (FFN) → Multi-Head Self Attention Module (MHSA) → Convolution Module → Feed Forward Module → Layernorm.
 These chain of operations can be formulated as:

 FFN